-Over the last 40 years, the International Crane Foundation and our partners have developed a series of reintroduction projects to establish new, wild Whooping Crane populations in North America.
+Over the last nearly 50 years, the International Crane Foundation and our partners have developed a series of reintroduction projects to establish new, wild Whooping Crane populations in North America.
 The projects have varied in success, but as each project builds on previous attempts, we learn what techniques work most effectively.

 Today, as a result of years of dedication, two additional Whooping Crane populations are established.
 The first population migrates through the eastern United States, while the second is a non-migratory population on the species’ historic range in southern Louisiana.
 In 2006 and 2016, the first wild chicks successfully fledged in these reintroduced populations – symbols of hope for the future of Whooping Crane conservation.